sfnw-dev-owner/process-manuals/Interior_Trim/floor_install.md

 ## Preparation
   • Clean interior with blower, twice, including window frames and A/C cutout\
   • Collect tools and material:\
-&nbsp;&nbsp;&nbsp;&nbsp;• 4½ to 5 boxes of flooring\
+&nbsp;&nbsp;&nbsp;&nbsp;• 4½ to 5 boxes of flooring; use ripped planks if available\
 &nbsp;&nbsp;&nbsp;&nbsp;• Knee pads, safety glasses, ear protection, gloves\
 &nbsp;&nbsp;&nbsp;&nbsp;• Black marker, pencil, tape measure, utility knife, speed square, blower\
 &nbsp;&nbsp;&nbsp;&nbsp;• Flooring cutter, jig saw, mallet, tapping blocks, small pry bars, tapping bar

 ## First Row – next to side wall on door side of home

 • Assemble first row from three full lengths (or use 3 ripped pieces from a previous floor).
-The wide gray tongue on the long edge should face the interior of the home.\
+The wide gray tongue on the long edge should face the interior of the home.
+Engage short edges, and align exactly.\
 • Cut last length for doorway and interior wall clearance.
 The part that will extend into the doorway must reach to the limit line in the doorway.
 Use a jigsaw to cut out the corner behind the door.\
 • Use spacers against the walls to insure 1/8” gap